 First, the what.

-The startups we heard from make the point:
+The startups we heard from

 - PayKey, a solution that supports peer-to-peer payment through various social media and messaging applications

 - Voyager Labs, which has developed a way to use social media data to improve the accuracy of credit underwriting, especially for thin-file or no-file borrowers

 - NICE, offering solutions to support firms’ fraud and financial crimes prevention capabilities

 - Spotinst, which uses predictive analytics to reduce the cost of procuring access to cloud-based processing capacity on the spot market